 Genomic DNA was extracted using the Qiagen DNeasy tissue extraction kit following the manufacturer's recommendations (Qiagen Ltd., Crawley, West Sussex, UK).
-Briefly, a small quantity of tissue (approximately 3mm x 2mm x 2mm) was shaved from each tail using a sterile sharp razor blade, and then placed in a 1.5ml microtube.
-Pre-warmed extraction buffer ATL (180 μ l) was added, followed by 20 μ l of proteinase K. The mixture was vortexed and incubated at 55 °C on a rocking platform overnight (approx. 17 h).
-Genomic DNA was then purified and eluted from spin-purification columns in 80 μ l of elution buffer and the quality and yield were assessed spectrophotometrically using a nano-drop instrument.
+Briefly, a small quantity of tissue (approximately 3mm x 2mm) was shaved from each tail using a sterile sharp razor blade, and then placed in a 1.5ml microtube.
+Pre-warmed extraction buffer ATL (180 $\mu$ l) was added, followed by 20 $\mu$ l of proteinase K. The mixture was vortexed and incubated at 55 °C on a rocking platform overnight (approx. 17 h).
+Genomic DNA was then purified and eluted from spin-purification columns in 80 $\mu$ l of elution buffer and the quality and yield were assessed spectrophotometrically using a nano-drop instrument.

 The three exons of the VKORC1 gene, designated 1, 2 and 3, were amplified by PCR following the methodology of Rost et al. (2004).
 PCR products were purified using the QIAquick PCR purification kit (Qiagen Ltd., Crawley, West Sussex, UK).
-Product samples (3.5μl) were then sequenced with BigDye version 3.1 terminator chemistry (ABI) on a 9700 ABI thermal cycler, and the terminated products were resolved on an ABI 3130XL capillary sequencer.
-The sequence trace files were visually analysed and any ambiguous bases were edited using the DNASTAR Lasergene software.
-The sequence alignments were compiled using ClustalW2.
+Product samples (3.5μl) were then collected by a sequencing service provider (currently "Source BioScience) for "overnight sequencing", and the resulting sequence trace files were then visually analysed for mutations of the VKORC1 gene.